B4PzwL3YVGa6/sparrowdo/README.md

     task-run 'install some handy packages', 'package-generic', %( list  => 'nano ncdu mc' );

+(\*) Not that accurate.
+Technically speaking plugins DSL functions just *return* a JSON data to **serialize** sparrow plugins with its binded parameters ( so called [sparrow tasks](https://github.com/melezhik/sparrow#tasks) ) and after that the data is copied ( by scp ) to the target host, where it is finally **executed** by sparrow client.

-Reasons you may prefer Plugins DSL:
+Reasons you may prefer plugins DSL:

-* Not every sparrow plugin has a *related* core-dsl function ( see below ).
+* Not every sparrow plugin has a *related* core DSL function ( see below ).
-* core-dsl methods are just wrappers to generated the proper JSON data to "map" sparrow plugins with parameters, however such a mapping could be limited in comparison with *original* Plugins API, for example you might not have access to the some plugin's input parameters and so on.
-Thus, if you want to hack into the plugin details, you will need low level Plugins API.
+* Core DSL methods are just wrappers to generated the proper JSON data to "map" sparrow plugins with parameters, however such a mapping could be limited in comparison with *original* plugins API, for example you might not have access to the some plugin's input parameters and so on.
+Thus, if you want to hack into the plugin details, you will need low level plugins API.
-* Anyway core-dsl API is enough for the most common configuration management tasks.
+* Anyway core DSL API is enough for the most common configuration management tasks.

 # Core DSL vs Plugins DSL

-Core DSL is a kinda high level adapter with addition of some "syntax sugar" to make your code terse.
+Core DSL is a kinda high level adapter with addition of some "syntax sugar" to make your code terse and effective.
-It is also important that as core-dsl methods are Perl6 functions, you take advatage of input parameters validation.
-However core-dsl is limited. **Not every sparrow plugin** has its core-dsl method.
+It is also important that as the core DSL methods are Perl6 functions, you take advantage of input parameters validation.
+However core DSL is limited. **Not every sparrow plugin** has _related_ core DSL method.

-So it's up to you whether to use core-dsl or low level Plugins API.
+So it's up to you whether to use the core DSL or low level plugins API.

-Once I found some sparrow plugin very common and highly useful I add the proper core-dsl method for it.
-In case you need core-dsl wrappers for the new plugins - let me know!
+Once I've found some sparrow plugin very common and highly useful I will the proper core DSL binded to the plugin.
+In case you need core DSL wrappers for the new plugins - let me know!

-[Here](/core-dsl.md) is the list of core-dsl functions available in the current Sparrowdo version.
+[Here](/core-dsl.md) is the list of core DSL functions available in the current Sparrowdo version.

 # Running sparrowdo scenario